JortJL/multimeter-uncertainty/README.md

 have fun!

 ### Bugs in the code
-If you find any bugs or you know where to improve the code, create a new issue or issue a pull-request!
+If you find any bugs or you know where to improve the code, create a new issue or issue a pull-request.
+But a message in the disccusions wil also do!
 All help is welcome.